Azeroqyu/dotfiles/README.md

 ##### Features
-* Nvim configured for java,c,rust,python and LaTeX
+* Nvim configured for java, c/c++, rust, python and LaTeX
 * minimal and simple hyprland config

 ###### To do:
-* add my .bashrc
 * finish dependencies documentation